 1) Submit your application here with the required forms (resume/CV and one recommendation letter).

-2) You will be contacted for an interview by Anna, our International Young Leadership Director.
+2) You will be contacted for an interview by Daniella, our International Young Leadership Coordinator.
 Please allow up to two weeks for us to contact you.

 For your safety as well as the safety of the children, we require certain immunizations.
 This is to make sure that you have immunity against common diseases and viruses.
 All immunizations that we require are common for children who grow up in the developed world to receive.
 If you have not received any of the vaccinations that we require, you must receive them prior to volunteering.